kunle123-ui/kunle/Testnet:-Public.md

 42793ms            chain_controller.cpp:208      _push_block          ] initd #351949 @2017-12-12T22:59:48  | 0 trx, 0 pending, exectime_ms=0
 ```

-This eosd instance listens on 127.0.0.1:8888 for http requests, on all interfaces at port 9877
+This nodeos instance listens on 127.0.0.1:8888 for http requests, on all interfaces at port 9877
 for p2p requests, and includes the wallet plugins.

 ## Connecting Local CLEOS with Public Testnet